cqse/teamscale-jacoco-agent/agent/README.md

   - the properties `git.branch` and `git.commit.time` (in the format `yyyy-MM-dd'T'HH:mm:ssZ` or `yyyy-MM-dd'T'HH:mm:ssXXX`) or
   - the properties `teamscale.commit.branch` and `teamscale.commit.time` (either as an epoch timestamp or in one of the two formats above)
 - `search-git-properties-recursively` Specifies whether to search for git.properties files recursively in folders or archive (jar, war, ear, aar) files.
 Default: true.
+- `git-properties-commit-date-format` The Java data pattern `git.commit.time` is encoded with in `git.properties`.
+Defaults to `yyyy-MM-dd'T'HH:mm:ssZ`.
 - `teamscale-message` (optional): the commit message shown within Teamscale for the coverage upload (Default is "Agent coverage upload").
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries